-Because RealFill needs to go through a gradient-based fine-tuning process on input images, it is relatively slow and far from real time.
-Empirically, we also find that, when the viewpoint change between reference and target images is dramatic, RealFill fails to recover the 3D scene faithfully, especially when there's only a single reference image.
-For example, as seen in the top row of Fig.~\ref{fig:failure}, the reference image is captured from a side view while the target is from a center view.
-Although the RealFill output looks plausible at first glance, the pose of the husky is different from the reference, e.g., the left paw should be on the gap between the cushions.
-Lastly, because RealFill mainly relies on the image prior inherited from the base pre-trained model, it also fails to handle cases where that are challenging for the base model.
-For instance, Stable Diffusion is known to be less effective when it comes to generating fine image details, such as text, human faces, or body parts.
-As shown in the bottom row of Fig.~\ref{fig:failure} where the store sign is wrongly spelled, this is also true for RealFill.
+\textbf{Limitations}.
+Because RealFill requires a gradient-based finetuning process on input images, it is relatively slow.
+Empirically, we also find that, when there is a large viewpoint change between reference and target images, RealFill fails to recover the 3D scene faithfully, especially when there's only a single reference image, as in Fig.~\ref{fig:failure} top.
+In addition, because RealFill relies on the base pretrained model's image prior, it also fails to handle cases that are challenging for the base model, e.g., Stable Diffusion is not good at generating fine details, such as text, human faces, or body parts, as in Fig.~\ref{fig:failure} bottom.